LuisR-jpg/MUFRAMEX/MachineLearning.md

 Decide by voting (classification) or averaging (regression) what neighborhood a point in the space belongs to.

 This is achieved by looking to the k closest neighbors.

+### Regression model

+For this model, we try to find a set of parameters $\vec{\beta}$ that maximizes the likelihood, that is, maximizing the probability to see what we just saw.

+But finding a linear model is not always enough, because our data might not be a line.
+That is the starting point for neural networks.

+### Neural network

+#### Step 1.
+Define base functions.

+We start composing functions by wrapping the notation we previously saw in the regression model ($x_i$ values multiplied by $\beta_i$).

+The wrapper functions can be some basic operations.
+Like:

+- Sign

+- Identity

+#### Step 2.
+Composition of base functions.

+We start taking the output of base functions (neurons) as an input of others (neurons also).

+And now we only have to $min_\beta\sum_i(y_i-f_\beta(x_i))^2$ by using $\triangledown f$ gradient descent with symbolic differentation and leads to applying a stochasting gradient method (gradient descent of subsamples).

+## 3. Data and data